shuliakovsky/ansible/README.md

 **Deploy/remove VMware guests and/or configure dhcpd and named after that.**

-**USAGE:**
+**INSTALLATION:**
-1) Update group_vars/all file with your VMware configuration
+1) Update group_vars/all file with your VMware configuration.
-2) Prepare inventory file with exaple listed in hosts file
+2) Prepare inventory file with example, listed in hosts file.

 **ROLES:**